-- Place all traps, except spongy moth (SM) and Japanese beetle (JB) (see below), beginning on the season start date (versus two weeks prior to the season start date).
+- 1. Place all traps, except spongy moth (SM) and Japanese beetle (JB) (see below), beginning on the season start date (versus two weeks prior to the season start date).
 Remove traps at the last servicing for the season so that all traps have been removed at the end of the season (versus the two weeks after the season). - Place SM and JB traps beginning on or prior to the season start date (normally June 1).
 Remove all SM and JB traps after August 31, unless a different time period has been agreed upon with the District Entomologist. - 3.
-Ensure that Jackson Mediterranean fruit fly (Medfly) traps, baited with trimedlure, are serviced every 14 days from July 1 through October 31, 2022, and from date of placement in 2023 (May 1 or later) through June 30. - 4.
-Ensure that ChamPTM or yellow panel traps, baited with ammonium bicarbonate or ammonium carbonate, respectively, in rural areas are serviced once each month and relocated at each service from July 1 through October 31, 2022, and from date of placement in 2023 (May 1 or later) through June 30. - 5.
-Ensure that Jackson oriental fruit fly traps, baited with methyl eugenol, are serviced every 14 days from July 1 through October 31, 2022, and from date of placement in 2023 (May 1 or later) through June 30. - 6.
-Ensure that Jackson melon fly traps, baited with cue-lure, are serviced every 14 days from July 1 through October 31, 2022, and from date of placement in 2023 (May 1 or later) through June 30. - 7.
-Ensure that SM and JB traps are serviced every 14 days from July 1 through August 31, 2022, and from June 15 through June 30, 2023, unless determined otherwise by the CDFA District Entomologist and noted on the Trapping Hours Worksheet (THWS) and Commitment Form (60-221). - 8.
+Ensure that Jackson Mediterranean fruit fly (Medfly) traps, baited with trimedlure, are serviced every 14 days from July 1 through October 31, 2025, and from date of placement in 2026 (May 1 or later) through June 30. - 4.
+Ensure that ChamPTM or yellow panel traps, baited with ammonium bicarbonate or ammonium carbonate, respectively, in rural areas are serviced once each month and relocated at each service from July 1 through October 31, 2025, and from date of placement in 2026 (May 1 or later) through June 30. - 5.
+Ensure that Jackson oriental fruit fly traps, baited with methyl eugenol, are serviced every 14 days from July 1 through October 31, 2025, and from date of placement in 2026 (May 1 or later) through June 30. - 6.
+Ensure that Jackson melon fly traps, baited with cue-lure, are serviced every 14 days from July 1 through October 31, 2025, and from date of placement in 2026 (May 1 or later) through June 30. - 7.
+Ensure that SM and JB traps are serviced every 14 days from July 1 through August 31, 2025, and from June 15 through June 30, 2026, unless determined otherwise by the CDFA District Entomologist and noted on the Trapping Hours Worksheet (THWS) and Commitment Form (60-221). - 8.
 Place and service any other traps or conduct any surveys as included on the THWS and Commitment Form.
-Follow additional activity guidelines posted at: https://phpps.cdfa.ca.gov/PDEP/PDF/Detection2020-22/AdditionalCountySurveyTargets2022Final.pdf unless other arrangements are agreed upon with PD/EP.